ehForwarderBot/ehForwarderBot/docs/channels-repository.md

-# Plugins Repository
+# Channels Repository
-Here lists all public plugins/channels made for EFB.
-For any issue related to any third-party plugins, please direct your question to its maintainers.
-EFB only maintains the framework and official plugins.
+Here lists all public channels made for EFB.
+For any issue related to any third-party channel, please direct your question to its maintainers.
+EFB only maintains the framework and official channels.

-> Please read the documentation before installing, or start using any plugins.
+> Please read the documentation before installation, or use of any channel.

 ## Official channels